MohammadMaftoun/Model-Monitoring-in-Production/README.md

 Auto-scaling based on model health

-📎 License & Contributions
+📎 Contributions

 Feel free to fork, contribute, or open issues!
 Contributions are always welcome.
-This project is licensed under the MIT License.